v3io/v3io-tsdb/README.md

 dimension scan (searches) in the rate of millions of metrics per second, or use selective range based queries to access a specific metric family.

 The use of v3io random access keys (Hash based) allow real-time sample data ingestion/retrieval and stream processing.

+To maintain high-performance over low-speed connections we implement auto IO throttling, if the link is slow multiple samples will be pushed in a single operation, users can configure the maximum allowed batch (trade efficiency with consistency).
+IO is done using multiple parallel connections/workers enabling maximum throughput regardless of the link latency.

 ## How To Use